ilovekimchi6/together-ai-dart/README.md

 The Together AI Dart package supports various chat and image generation models.
 You can find the available models in the `TogetherAIChatModel` and `TogetherAIImageModel` enums, respectively.
 This can be found in the enum_ai_models.dart file which is in the common folder.

+## Conflicts

+If you have any conflicts with your existing codebase, make sure to import the sdk using the `as` keyword.

 ## Contributing

 Contributions to the Together AI Dart package are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/ilovekimchi6/together-ai-dart).